-Informally, com records that the individual operation φ took bounded nonempty input intervals and produced a bounded (necessarily nonempty) output interval.
-This can be interpreted as indicating "overflow did not occur".
-Further, the propagation rule ensures that if the initial inputs to an arithmetic expression f are bounded and nonempty, and are initialized with the decoration com, then the final result $y = f(x_1, x_2, \ldots, x_k)$ is decorated com if and only if the evaluation of the whole expression was common as defined in §5.4.
+Informally, com records that the individual operation φ took bounded nonempty input intervals and produces a bounded (necessarily nonempty) output interval, indicating that overflow did not occur.
+Further, the propagation rule ensures that if the initial inputs to an arithmetic expression f are bounded and nonempty, and are initialized with the decoration com, then the final result $y = f(x_1, x_2, ..., x_k)$ is decorated com if and only if the evaluation of the whole expression was common as defined in §5.3.